Daniel O'Connell (journalist): Bohemian Club

 In 1876, O'Connell wrote the preface and edited a book of stories by William Henry Rhodes (a Bohemian who wrote under the pen-name "Caxton") entitled Caxton's Book.
 In 1878, O'Connell worked for The Mail, an early newspaper in San Francisco.
 With his adroit editing, O'Connell helped make famous the "Town Crier" column for the San Francisco News Letter, written by Ambrose Bierce, then by Ashton Stevens.

 In 1881, O'Connell published Lyrics, a book of poetry evincing a "Celtic strain."
 The poetry displays O'Connell's sense of sunt lacrimae rerum, that there will be tears with trials, and it expresses his bittersweet joy in life's evanescent pleasures.
 O'Connell wrote an Irish-themed play, The Red Fox, which was staged with moderate success in San Francisco about 1882.
 O'Connell wrote "Ghoul's Quest" for The Argonaut.
 In 1891, he published The Inner Man: Good Things to Eat and Drink and Where to Get Them, a collection of anecdotes and advice for the epicurean who finds himself in the San Francisco area, and a cautionary description of common 19th century food adulterants such as chemical dyes and powdered lead.

 O'Connell wrote the libretto for a romantic opera entitled Bluff King Hal, working with fellow Bohemian Club member Humphrey John Stewart who composed the music.
 The opera was performed at San Francisco's Grand Opera House in 1892, with artist and Bohemian Amédée Joullin designing the costumes and painting the scenery, and architect and Bohemian Willis Polk modelling and designing the scenery.

 O'Connell was elected honorary life member of the Bohemian Club in the late 1890s and was made club historian.

 Personal life

-In 1874, O'Connell married Annie Ashley, called Mabel, the daughter of California Senator Delos R. Ashley who had died the previous year.
+In 1874, O'Connell married Annie Ashley, called Mabel, the daughter of California state senator and U.S. representative from Nevada Delos R. Ashley, who had died the previous year.
 The marriage produced seven children.
 The O'Connell marriage was described by a close friend as a perfect union, "with kindred tastes and boy-and-girl love."
 With seven children who adored their father, the O'Connell home became a "small world where love reigned."
 Gipsy O'Connell, one of the daughters, later expressed that her favourite of her father's poems was "Sing Me A Ringing Anthem" from Lyrics.